BAJAJ BROKING

 Regular NPS balance check using these methods ensures you stay updated on your investment progress and plan for retirement effectively.

-Checking Your NPS Balance Through Missed Call Service
+How to Check Your NPS Balance Through Missed Call Service?

 The missed call service is a quick and hassle-free way to check NPS balance without internet access.
 Once registered, you can receive your balance details instantly.
 Follow these steps to enable and use the service: